DmxLarchey/coq-library-undecidability/README.md

 **Do not type `make all`** if you do not intend to compile the whole library.
 This takes a lot of time.

-Instead we recommend that you type which will only compile the files involved in the reduction chain from Turing machines halting to IMSELL:
+Instead we recommend that you enter the following commands which will only compile the files involved in the reduction chain from Turing machines halting to IMSELL:

 ```